 - Explain where it would sit with the publication’s audience and why it’s relevant

-- Make sure that you mention the publication your pitching it to, and again spell it correctly
+- Make sure that you mention the publication you’re pitching it to, and again spell it correctly

 - Sign off with any extra details about the piece, whether you have a case study willing to comment or have a rough word count etc

 It should be about 4 paragraphs max.
 I always end a pitch with a link to my portfolio so that editors can see my previous work and know that they can rely on me.

 What not to do!

-Do not forget to read-through your pitch before you send it!
+Do not forget to read through your pitch before you send it!
 The number of times I’ve sent a pitch with a spelling mistake or worse the wrong publication name in it when I first started out was not good.
-If you do this you will not hear back from an editor, that I guarantee you.
+If you do this you will not hear back from an editor, which I guarantee you.

 Don’t send off the pitch to more than 3 editors at once.
 There are a lot of publications that are similar i.e. Cosmopolitan and Glamour, but try not to send a pitch to more than 3 editors at a time.
 It’s so easy to tell when a pitch has been sent out millions of places, as it’s not personalised or relevant to that publication.

 It may seem to reduce your chances, but actually, it’s the opposite.
 The more personalised and researched a piece is for a specific publication the more likely it’s to get picked up.

 To chase or not to chase

 Not hearing back from editors is a fact of the job.
 I generally send about 4 to 5 pitches a month and I might hear back on 2 at the most.
 And usually one of those is a reject.
 This is the nature of the job.